mstrlaw/mstrlaw/src/posts/2021-12-25-playing-pokemongo-only-with-folks-wearing-a-levis-t-shirt.md

   crowded areas like shopping malls, there are moments where, at any given moment, you’ll literally have a Levis shirt in any of your eyesight's angle.
   There’s no escaping it!
-feat_image: /static/images/levis_shirt.png
+feat_image: /static/images/desktop_test.gif
-feat_image_alt: A couple posing for a picture, wearing a Levis shirt.
+feat_image_alt: A gif showing the app tacking a picture of a shirt with the Levis logo and identifying it correctly.
 publish_date: 2018-08-12T14:13:06.029Z
 update_date: 2018-08-12T14:13:00.000Z
 ---